huytran888/PDFTranslator/README.md

 6. See message selected text displayed.
 To complete the first challenge, user should go to "PDFTranslate\Samples\Starter\Starter.cpp" and the function TranslateAction and traslate the valuate outText before it is displayed.

 ## Prize Info
-If you completed the challenges, submit your project to email Huy_Tran@foxitsoftware.com
+If you completed all of the challenges, submit your project to email Huy_Tran@foxitsoftware.com

 Participants must meet the following requirement for submission:
 * Must be students 18 years old or older before attempting the challenge